kiegroup/github-action-build-chain/README.md

 ### Unit testing

-- **TEST_GITHUB_TOKEN** env variable is needed
+- **TEST_GITHUB_TOKEN** env variable is needed.

 ### Integration testing

 In order to execute integration testing you just run `env GITHUB_TOKEN=%TOKEN% URL=%GITHUB_EVENT_URL% ['parent-dependencies=%PARENT_DEPENDENCIES%'] ['child-dependencies=%CHILD_DEPENDENCIES%'] yarn it` where:

-- %TOKEN%: is your personal token, like `1e2ca1ac1252121d83fbe69ab3c4dd92bcb1ae32`
+- %TOKEN%: is your personal token, like `1e2ca1ac1252121d83fbe69ab3c4dd92bcb1ae32`.
-- %GITHUB_EVENT_URL%: the url to your event to test, like `https://github.com/kiegroup/lienzo-core/pull/3`
+- %GITHUB_EVENT_URL%: the url to your event to test, like `https://github.com/kiegroup/lienzo-core/pull/3`.
-- %PARENT_DEPENDENCIES%: the OPTIONAL comma separated parent project list
+- %PARENT_DEPENDENCIES%: the OPTIONAL comma separated parent project list.
-- %CHILD_DEPENDENCIES%: the OPTIONAL comma separated child project list
+- %CHILD_DEPENDENCIES%: the OPTIONAL comma separated child project list.

-So the final command would look like `env GITHUB_TOKEN=3e6ce1ac1772121d83fbe69ab3c4dd92dad1ae40 URL=https://github.com/kiegroup/lienzo-core/pull/3 'parent-dependencies=lienzo-core,lienzo-tests' 'child-dependencies=appformer' yarn it`
+So the final command would look like `env GITHUB_TOKEN=3e6ce1ac1772121d83fbe69ab3c4dd92dad1ae40 URL=https://github.com/kiegroup/lienzo-core/pull/3 'parent-dependencies=lienzo-core,lienzo-tests' 'child-dependencies=appformer' yarn it`.

 ## Github limitations

 ### matrix in uses

-It's not possible to use matrix variables in `uses` like this
+It's not possible to use matrix variables in `uses` like this:

 ```
 jobs: